Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 5. Make it easier to add products to opportunities.

-6. Customize Dashboard components to highlight key information.
+6. Customize Dashboard components to highlight vital information.

 7. View report details more easily.